aathanor/ResearchSite/content/reference_problem_revised.md

 Tarski’s semantic theory (and the T-schema in particular) gives us a valuable formal scaffold for[^8] talking about truth.
 Yet Hartry Field’s objection (1972) presses a persistent meta-question: the T-schema appears to shift explanatory weight onto unanalyzed semantic primitives — reference and satisfaction — rather than dissolve them.
 If truth is explained in terms of reference, what in turn explains reference?
 Subsequent families of theories (causal-historical, descriptivist/cluster, and intentional/phenomenological) each attempt to supply that explanation, but they leave a puzzling residue: they either posit a primitive ‘‘hook’’ connecting symbols to the world, or they trade one mystery for another (regress, circularity, or an unexplained mental–world relation).

-Two diagnoses are worth emphasizing before we offer our alternative.
+Two diagnoses are worth emphasizing before we offer our alternative.[^9]

 1. **Category assumption.** Most debates assume that reference is a *bridge* between two qualitatively distinct kinds of things (linguistic tokens/concepts on the one hand; worldly entities/properties on the other).
 The philosophical puzzle is then framed as how to build that bridge.
 2. **Phenomenological atomization.** Many theoretical moves implicitly treat pattern and recognition as separable: a pattern exists, then a cognitive faculty recognizes it.
 This atomizing move produces the very explanatory gap Field highlights.